By: Emily

 Best Director

-Michael Haneke for Amour, Benh Zeitlin for Beasts of the Southern Wild, Ang Lee for Life of Pi, Steven Spielberg for Lincoln, David O. Russell for Silver Linings Playbook.
+Nominated Directors: Michael Haneke for Amour, Benh Zeitlin for Beasts of the Southern Wild, Ang Lee for Life of Pi, Steven Spielberg for Lincoln, David O. Russell for Silver Linings Playbook.

 Keeping up with Oscar tradition that the film that wins Best Picture also wins Best Director, Steven Spielberg seems to be the front runner for this category.
 Out of these nominees, I'd like to see it go to Ang Lee--he managed to make a captivating movie about a boy and a tiger on a boat for two hours.
 Skill.
 But the real winner should be Tom Hooper for getting such emotional performances out of actors that were singing live in Les Miserables or Ben Affleck for Argo, but, oh wait, neither of them are nominated so it won't even matter.